 With a name like “PrizeRebel,” I didn’t hold high hopes and my instincts told me that it was probably a scam…. but was it?

 Income Opportunity: Pocket Money

 Mini Review: A good little site, with a variety of options how to earn a little extra money on the side.
 A low payment threshold, so you won’t have to wait long before you can cash out.

 So, to clarify – PrizeRebel is definitely not a scam.
 It’s another “all-rounder,” style survey related site – that shares similarities with swagbucks.

-PrizeRebel is free to join – all sites of this nature should be free to join and if they’re charging, it’s a bad sign.
+PrizeRebel is free to join – all survey-related sites should be free to join and if they’re not, it’s a bad sign.